rpp34-fec-gainsboro/gainsboro-atelier/README.md

    ![yourOutfit](https://user-images.githubusercontent.com/84343573/184466186-47cc808c-83fa-4b9d-b63a-3f0b5e9ca770.gif)

+### Questions and Answers:
+Users can find an existing question, post new questions or answers to any questions related to a product.
+1. Search: The Search bar allows users to look up any questions that contain the keywords.
+2. Questions: Users can view the contents of the question and its answers.
+Also they can vote the helpfulness of the question or report the inappropriate questions.
+3. Answers: Users can post answers by clicking the "add answer" button on each question

 ### Ratings and Reviews:
 The Ratings & Reviews module will allow viewing and submission of reviews for the product selected.
 It has 5 main parts:
 1. Reviews List: